 Our products are engineered to enable quick and efficient service and support.
 There are several separate components of our products, each of which can easily be removed and replaced.
 We believe that quick and effective delivery of service is important to our customers.
 We strive to respond to service calls within 48 hours to minimize disruptions for our customers.
 As of December 31, 2005, we had a 28 person global service department.
 Internationally, we provide direct service support through our Tokyo and Zurich offices, and also through distributors and third-party service providers.
-We provide initial warranties on our products to cover parts and service for a period of one to two years.
+We provide initial warranties on our products to cover parts and service and offer extended warranty packages that vary by the type of product and the level of service desired.
+Our base warranty on system sales covers parts and service for a period of one to two years.
 Customers are notified before their initial warranty expires and are able to choose from two different extended service plans covering preventative maintenance and replacement parts and labor.
 One plan allows the customer to pay only for time and materials at a reduced rate and a second provides yearly preventative maintenance for a fixed fee.
 In the event one of our customers declines an additional warranty, we will continue to service our products and charge customers for time and materials.